sunpy/ablog/docs/manual/cross-referencing-blog-pages.rst

 This page, :ref:`cross-referencing-blog-pages`, for example is referenced as ``:ref:`cross-referencing-blog-pages``` using :rst:role:`ref` role.

+When posts have long file names, it may be inconvenient to use them repeatedly for cross-referencing.
+An alternative that Sphinx_ offers is creating your own short and unique labels for cross-referencing to posts.
+See :ref:`xref-syntax` for details.

 .. _archives:

 Archive pages
 -------------

+.. only:: html

    Archive pages, on the other hand, can be cross-referenced by combining archive type and archive name as follows:

-.. only:: html

    ==============  ==========================  ===============================
    Archive         Example                     reStructured Text